simplicitesoftware/module_ai/README.md

 ==================================

 ### Introduction
-Module for use of AI in Simplicite
+Exploratory module on the use of AI in Simplicite
-The `simplifiedProcess` branch is exploratory, and makes the necessary changes to the [SimAi module](https://github.com/CBimont/SimAi).

 ---